For most people, having that occasional drink is not a big deal.

 * More than once gotten arrested, been held at a police station, or had other legal problems because of your drinking?

 Charged with a DUI in the state of Maryland?
 Contact the Maryland DUI attorneys of Alpert Schreyer.
 Andrew Alpert is a nationally acclaimed DUI defense attorney and his team of experienced legal professionals can help you.
-Call or contact us for a free consultation regarding your DUI charge.
+Call or contact us for a free case evaluation regarding your DUI charge.